2016 Events and Weekend Schedule

 - J. Todd Usry, Brewery Director for Breckenridge Breweries, Denver, CO

-Friday afternoon (12:00-1:00pm) is our Welcome Reception in which the following breweries will be highlighted: Cambridge Brewing Co., Pretty Things Beer & Ale Project, and 1 more TBD.
-Each brewery will be showcasing a beer of their choice with a food pairing designed by Exec Chef Todd Bemis and his culinary team at the Vail Cascade Resort & Spa.
+Friday afternoon (12:00–1:00pm) is our Welcome Reception in which the following breweries will be highlighted: The Bruery, Deschutes Brewing Co., and Strange Craft Beer Company.
+Each brewery will be showcasing a beer of their choice with a food pairing designed by Exec Chef Chris Bates and his culinary team at the Vail Cascade Resort & Spa.
 In addition to tasting, the Welcome Reception also offers the opportunity to hobnob with some of the most innovative brewers in the world.
 Guests attending multiple weekend events, Volunteers, Judges, Brewers and Brewery Representatives are welcome to drop in.
+We thank YCH Hops for their support of this event!

-Friday afternoon (1:30 pm) is the American Homebrewers Association-sanctioned Belgians, Barleywines and Strong Ales Homebrew Competition.
+Friday afternoon (1:00 pm) is the second session for the American Homebrewers Association-sanctioned Belgians, Barleywines and Strong Ales Homebrew Competition.
 This event is a judging by a select judging panel for entries registered in advance.
 For more information about the competition, see the Homebrew Competition page.
 Spectators and interested parties are welcome to attend, although participation is by prior arrangement only.
+We thank Brew Your Own Magazine for their sponsorship of the Big Beers Homebrew Competition.

 Friday afternoon (2:30 pm) is your opportunity to become a Certified Cicerone!
-Ray Daniels will be administering the Certified Cicerone Exam to interested parties who have passed the online Certified Beer Server exam.
-For more information, see the Brewing Seminars page.
+The Cicerone Team will be administering the Certified Cicerone Exam to interested parties who have passed the online Certified Beer Server exam.
+For more information, see the Seminars page.

-Friday evening (8:00 pm) is the Big Beers, Belgians & Barleywines Traditional Brewmasters’ Dinner highlighting our 2014 Featured Brewmasters, Cam O’Connor from Deschutes Brewing Co. and Scott Vaccaro from Captain Lawrence Brewing Co.
+Friday evening (7:30 pm) is the Big Beers, Belgians & Barleywines Traditional Brewmasters’ Dinner highlighting our 2016 Featured Brewmasters, Geoff Larson, President/Co-Founder of Alaskan Brewing & Bottling Co., and Omar Ansari, Owner of Surly Brewing Co.
 Join us for a second evening of double beer pairing fun!
 See the Brewmasters’ Dinner page for further information.

 |"This is one killer beer festival.
 I look forward to it now every year, and it continues to be my very favoritist beer festival."